 I am the first and still only Canadian to receive a Federal sentence of imprisonment for insider trading, having participated in over a hundred separate deals in Canada and the United States involving hundreds of millions of dollars of trades and many millions of dollars of profits.

 On occasion, I am retained to speak to publicly-traded corporations and professional bodies (law and accounting firms with a focus on student-hires and junior staff) about the importance of protecting confidential information, the professional and personal consequences of failing to do so (“scared straight”), and how to avoid the most common mistakes that I and my co-accused exploited for over 15 years and that I am CERTAIN are still being made today.

-In addition to my speaking engagements, I participated in the creation of an educational-documentary “Collared: White-collar Crime and Punishment” set to premier in September and am currently contributing to the design of a training seminar for one of Canada’s preeminent Law Schools covering the topic of insider trading, information as an asset, and the legal and ethical duties of professionals and executives regarding the protection of confidential information entrusted to and created by them.
+In addition to my speaking engagements, I participated in the creation of an educational-documentary “Collared: White-collar Crime and Punishment” set to premier in October and am currently contributing to the design of a training seminar for one of Canada’s preeminent Law Schools covering the topic of insider trading, information as a corporate asset, and the legal and ethical duties of professionals and executives regarding the protection of confidential information entrusted to and created by them.

 If you would like to contact me for a presentation to your corporation, firm, class or group around my hard-earned area of expertise and experiences, please email me at firstname.lastname@example.org or send a note through the Contact Page.

 I am also working on a novel rooted in the juxtaposition of the world of finance with life in prison and the lessons I took from the experience.
 See below for a sample chapter and some more information about my background.
 Thank you for your interest.

 AN INSIDE TRADER’S GUIDE TO GETTING RICH …and then surviving prison